Badjelly's Bad Christmas

 Badjelly's Bad Christmas was a musical created and performed by the Chickenshed Theatre Company, based on the works of Spike Milligan.
+It was directed by Mary Ward and Louise Perry, and the writer was Dave Carey.

-It followed the journey of two arguing sisters, Kate and Laura, who had gone to visit their Grandad for the Christmas after they pushed their mother to the verge of mental breakdown.
-When they arrived at their Grandad's house they realised that he had acquired a new girlfriend.
-His own wife had died two years previously.
-It turned out that his new girlfriend, who claimed she was called Barbara Jelly, was in fact the evil witch Badjelly.
+The show follows the journey of two arguing sisters, Kate and Laura, who go to visit their Grandad for Christmas after they push their mother to the verge of mental breakdown.
+When they arrive at their Grandad's house they realise that he has a new girlfriend; his own wife died two years previously.
+His new girlfriend, who claims she is Barbara Jelly, is in fact the evil witch Badjelly.

 The show was fully interpreted with British Sign Language by on stage signers, who were fully included in the action, and on some of the performances the show was captioned for the deaf and hard of hearing.
-It ran from 1 December 2010 until the 15 January 2011.
-It was directed by Mary Ward and Louise Perry, and the writer was Dave Carey.
+It ran from 1 December 2010 until 15 January 2011.